Kevin P. McCoy

-Kevin McCoy practices complex commercial and civil litigation with an emphasis on efficient dispute resolution.
-He has litigated business disputes involving misappropriation of trade secrets, defense of non-compete agreements, breach of contract actions (including UCC disputes), commercial evictions, tortious interference, breach of fiduciary duty, negligence, civil RICO Act claims, complex insurance coverage disputes, Lanham Act claims, defamation, and business divorces.
+Kevin McCoy is an experienced trial lawyer handling complex commercial litigation and civil cases.
+He has handled cases involving business divorces, civil RICO claims, qui tam whistleblower claims, defense of non-compete agreements, breach of contract actions (including UCC disputes), commercial evictions, tortious interference, breach of fiduciary duty, negligence, and complex insurance coverage disputes.

 Mr. McCoy also has significant experience litigating products liability and toxic tort cases for clients in the tobacco and asbestos industries.
 This experience includes managing mass tort litigation across multiple jurisdictions, developing trial themes, and taking discovery of fact and expert witnesses.
-As part of this, Mr. McCoy handles a substantial number of cases on behalf of Union Carbide Corporation throughout the state of Florida.
+Mr. McCoy handles a substantial number of cases on behalf of Union Carbide Corporation throughout the state of Florida.

-- Obtained a final judgment of over $699,000 after a multi-day bench trial, which included a determination that the client was the prevailing party entitled to the recovery of its attorneys’ fees and costs in addition to the sums awarded in the judgment.
+- Co-lead trial counsel in three day bench trial resulting in final judgment of over $699,000, which included a determination that the client was the prevailing party entitled to the recovery of its attorneys’ fees and costs in addition to the sums awarded in the judgment.

-- Obtained summary judgment in favor of national insurer against claims by insured for D&O coverage for investigation costs associated with a federal investigation.
+- Obtained summary judgment in favor of national insurer against $24 million in claims by insured for D&O coverage for investigation costs associated with a federal securities investigation.

 - Obtained a dismissal with prejudice of a federal civil RICO Act claim and pendant state law claims in which the Plaintiff sought $1.5 million in damages.